Coalition casualties in Afghanistan: France

-A total of 90 French soldiers have died thus far.
+A total of 90 French soldiers have died.
 71 soldiers have been killed in action, of the 19 others: seven have died in vehicle accidents, one in a helicopter crash, two committed suicide, two have drowned, one was killed by a lightning strike, two died from a non-hostile gunshot wound, one died by friendly fire, one died in an accidental explosion, and one died of unknown causes.

 According to the website Mémoire des Hommes (website of the French Ministry of Armed Forces), 52 soldiers were killed in action, 7 died of accident and 31 died from unspecified causes.
 Among these 90 casualties, 71 were recognized Mort pour la France and 19 were recognized Non Mort pour la France.